TommasoBecchi/TommasoBecchi/README.md

 - 👋 Hi, I’m @TommasoBecchi
 - 👀 I’m interested in Bioinformatics, Data Analysis and Statistics
 - 🌱 I’m currently working as researcher at the Department of Biology in the University of Padova, Italy
+- :bar_chart: I love making nice graphs that simplify data visualization and interpretation
-- 📫 How to reach me tommaso.becchi@outlook.com
+- 📫 How to reach me: tommaso.becchi@outlook.com

 <!---
 TommasoBecchi/TommasoBecchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.